microsoft/vscode-docs/api/get-started/wrapping-up.md

 ## Extension Guidelines

-To help make your extension fit seemlessly into the VS Code user interface, refer to the [Extension Guidelines](/api/references/extension-guidelines), where you'll learn the best practices for creating extension UI and conventions for fitting into the preferred VS Code workflows.
+To help make your extension fit seemlessly into the VS Code user interface, refer to the [Extension Guidelines](/api/references/extension-guidelines), where you'll learn the best practices for creating extension UI and conventions for following the preferred VS Code workflows.

 ## Testing and Publishing